-Protects resources against unauthorized viewing, tampering, or destruction.
+Access Control protects resources against unauthorized viewing, tampering, or destruction.
 They serve as a primary means of ensuring privacy, confidentiality, and prevention of unauthorized disclosure.
-Revised and updated with the latest data from this fast paced field, Access Control, Authentication, and Public Key Infrastructure defines the components of access control, provides a business framework for implementation, and discusses legal requirements that impact access control programs.
-It looks at the cyber security risks, threats, and vulnerabilities prevalent in information systems and IT infrastructures and how to handle them.
-It provides a student and professional resource that details how to put access control systems to work as well as testing and managing them. + Course has a proctored exam
+Revised and updated with the latest data from this fast-paced field, Access Control, Authentication, and Public Key Infrastructure defines the components of access control, provides a business framework for implementation, and discusses legal requirements that impact access control programs.
+It looks at the cybersecurity risks, threats, and vulnerabilities prevalent in information systems and IT infrastructures and how to handle them.
+It provides a student and professional resource that details how to put access control systems to work as well as testing and managing them.